TNemes-3141/caffe-installation-guide/README.md

 >>> print(caffe.__version__)
 >>> 1.0.0 or 1.0.0-rc3       # expected result
 ```
-Hope this guide helps, I included some of my own experiences with the installation process most guides miss.
+Hope this guide helps, I included my own experiences on the installation process which most guides miss.
 Check out my sources in the "References" tab.
 Good luck!

 ---